Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Design of an LLM-Based Feedback System for Physics Problem Solving

 \subsubsection{Backend Prompting}

 By providing an LLM with a physics problem, a corresponding student-generated solution, and suitable prompting, it is possible to generate feedback on the solution (see lower part of Fig.~\ref{fig_ECD_LLM_feedback}).
-To reduce the risk of hallucinations (e.g., physically inaccurate feedback), we further grounded the LLM’s feedback in the problem-specific evidentiary schemes derived from the ECD approach as input for prompting the LLM.
-The generated feedback was subsequently delivered to the student.
-This approach combines the LLM’s capability to produce fluent responses with pedagogically meaningful feedback grounded in the evidence contained in students’ responses.
+To reduce the risk of confabulations, such as physically inaccurate feedback, we included problem-specific evidentiary schemes derived from the ECD approach in the prompt, thereby grounding the LLM-generated feedback in predefined evidentiary schemes.
+This approach combines the LLM’s capability to produce fluent responses with pedagogically meaningful feedback grounded in the evidence contained in students’ problem-solving approaches.